 “We’ve had two days of a slight downturn, so we’re looking at a silver lining,” New Jersey Health Commissioner Judith Persichilli said.
 “That’s why I keep telling everybody it’s a prediction.
 Omicron is a funny variant that shoots way up and then, for example, in South Africa, came down just as quickly.
 We can only hope that that occurs.”

-New Jersey state epidemiologist Dr. Christina Tan said that the Northeast region might see cases peak before other parts of the US.
+New Jersey state epidemiologist Dr. Christina Tan said that cases might peak in the Northeast region before other parts of the US.

 Pavia agrees that the patterns will shift from place to place.